gliderlabs/docker-alpine/README.md

 This image is well documented.
 [Check out the documentation at Viewdocs][docs] and the `docs` directory in this repository.

+## Support

+We make reasonable efforts to support our work and are always happy to chat.
+Feel free to join us in [#gliderlabs on Freenode][irc] or [submit an issue][issues] to this GitHub repository.

 ## Inspiration

 The motivation for this project and modifications to `mkimage.sh` are highly inspired by Eivind Uggedal (uggedal) and Luis Lavena (luislavena).
 They have made great strides in getting Alpine Linux running as a Docker container.
 Check out their [mini-container/base][mini-base] image as well.